carl-berg/data-dude/README.md

 # Data dude
 Data Dude is a library to help create test data based on the database schema.
-Data dude borrows heavily from [CaptainData](https://github.com/mattiasnordqvist/Captain-Data) but its internals and strategy differs a bit which is supposed to make it more extendable and configurable.
+Data dude is inspired by [CaptainData](https://github.com/mattiasnordqvist/Captain-Data) but its internals and strategy differs a bit which is supposed to make it more extendable and configurable.

 Get started with Data dude:
 ```csharp